 4. Car Maintenance

 I hope you know that car maintenance is not just getting gas and changing oil.
-You need to know how to properly maintain your vehicle.
+You need to know how to properly maintain your vehicle or it can actually leave you broke because if you delay or don’t fix one thing, thus leading to more problems down the line.
+See, engine is also a chain of things where not taking care of one thing could lead to many other problems.

-You should know some basics like changing a tire, opening hood, jumpstarting the car, or changing oil if you trust yourself enough (at least know when to change oil).
+You should know some basics like changing a tire, opening hood, jumpstarting the car, or changing oil if you trust yourself enough (at least know when to change oil, or the interval).
 Keeping the routine maintenance is very important for your vehicle’s life and not taking care of it will cost you much more if something fails in the engine.

 Thus reminds me of my post on check engine light and dirty secret that mechanics won’t tell you for you to be prepared.